-Environmental Chemistry provides a survey of chemical topics applying to selected pollutants in the air, water and soil.
-Such topics include production and diffusion, photochemical processes, techniques for analysis, acid-base and redox chemistry, environmental and biological effects.
+This course provides a survey of chemical topics applying to selected pollutants in the air, water and soil.
+Topics include production and diffusion, photochemical processes, techniques for analysis, acid-base and redox chemistry, environmental and biological effects.
 Laboratory work includes acid/base and buffer chemistry, analysis of heavy metal pollutants sampling techniques and resistance of selected materials to certain pollutants.
 No credit toward B.S. degree.
-Prerequisites: CHM 211/213.
+Prerequisites: CHM 211 and CHML 211; C- or better in CHM 112; Corequisite: CHML 305, laboratory component.
 Offered spring of alternate years.